 This pink colored quartz was discovered near Custer, South Dakota, in the 1880s.
 It is mined in the southern Black Hills and is used primarily for ornaments and jewelry.
 In South Dakota, the color of rose quartz ranges from the pale shades of pink to rose-pink to rose-red.
 Occasionally, it has a faint purplish or lavender cast.
 This designation was made in 1966.

-Designated as the state fish in 1992, the walleye is the fish most sought after by South Dakota anglers, not only because it is one of the most challenging adversaries, but because of its delicious and delicate taste.
-Found in lakes and rivers across the state, walleyes are most common in the Missouri River system and in the glacial lakes area of northeastern South Dakota.
+Designated as the state fish in 1992, the walleye is the fish most sought after by South Dakota anglers, not only because it is one of the most challenging adversaries but also because of its delicious and delicate taste.
+Found in lakes and rivers across the state, walleye is most common in the Missouri River system and the glacial lakes area of northeastern South Dakota.
 The Museum of Wildlife, Science, and Industry, located in the city of Webster, is designated as the site of the official State Fishing Museum.

 The fiddle was designated the official state musical instrument in 1989.
 Fiddle is another name for the bowed string musical instrument more often called a violin.
 It is also a colloquial term for the instrument used by players in all genres, including classical music.
 Fiddle is also a common term among musicians who play folk music on the violin.
 Wilbur Foss, a Scotland, South Dakota, native, organized the South Dakota Old Time Fiddlers Association.
 The association has been in existence for over thirty years.